 Axure, Sketch, Invision

 The existing map experience on the Universal Orlando Resort mobile app was fragmented and inconsistent.
-Popular categories like rides, shows, shopping, and dining were presented separately from essential amenities such as ATMs, guest services, and first aid.
-As shown in the image below, switching between categories—like going from rides to lockers—required multiple steps, creating a frustrating user journey.
-Adding to the confusion, the filtering system varied by category—for example, ride sub-filters could be toggled on and off by default, while other categories like shows, dining, and shopping required users to access an advanced filter menu.
-With no clear logic behind these differences, many guests ended up asking park employees for directions.
-In response, the product team aimed to streamline and elevate the overall experience.
-Key goals of the redesign included creating a unified interface for all map categories, simplifying navigation between different park areas, and introducing a new, intuitive search function—all to deliver a more seamless and guest-friendly experience.
+Popular categories like rides, shows, shopping, and dining were separated from essential amenities such as ATMs, guest services, and first aid.
+As shown below, navigating between categories—such as switching from rides to lockers—required multiple steps, leading to a frustrating user journey.
+Adding to the confusion, filtering varied by category: ride sub-filters were toggled on and off by default, while other categories like shows, dining, and shopping required users to navigate an advanced filter menu.
+In response, the product team aimed to streamline and elevate the experience.
+Key goals included creating a unified interface for all map categories, simplifying navigation between park areas, and introducing an intuitive search function—delivering a more seamless, guest-friendly experience.

-Navigation apps have become an essential part of our smartphones.
-Knowing that guests were likely familiar with apps from competitors like Disney, Busch Gardens, SeaWorld, and Cedar Point, I began my research by analyzing those experiences to identify common design patterns.
+Navigation apps are now indispensable on smartphones.
+Knowing that many guests were already familiar with apps from competitors like Disney, Busch Gardens, SeaWorld, and Cedar Point, I started my research by analyzing their experiences to identify common design patterns.
 After reviewing about eight leading theme park apps, clear trends emerged—such as floating category pills, half-sheet list views, and primary controls positioned at the top of the screen.
-I aimed to incorporate these familiar patterns into the new Universal map experience to create a sense of continuity and ease for our users.
+My goal was to integrate these familiar patterns into the new Universal map experience, creating a seamless, intuitive interface that feels both consistent and easy to use for our guests.

-This was the most exciting phase of the project—an all-day user testing session with 10 park guests at Universal’s Islands of Adventure.
-I began by discussing their current experience with the mobile map and uncovering key pain points.
-Then, I walked each guest through two interactive prototypes, with the primary difference being whether multiple categories were shown simultaneously or just one at a time.
-Guests completed tasks such as switching categories, applying filters, navigating the list view, searching for attractions, and changing parks.
-By the end of the day, preferences were evenly split between the two versions.
-This indicated that the final direction would need to be determined during the design phase in close collaboration with engineering.
+This was the most exciting phase—an all-day user testing session with 10 park guests at Universal’s Islands of Adventure.
+I started by discussing their current experiences with the mobile map to identify key pain points.
+Then, I guided each guest through three interactive prototypes, differing mainly in whether multiple categories were shown simultaneously or one at a time.
+During testing, I sat back and carefully observed how guests interacted with tasks like switching categories, applying filters, navigating the list view, searching for attractions, and switching parks.
+By day’s end, preferences were evenly split between the first two designs, indicating the final design direction would need to be decided collaboratively with engineering during the next phase.

-I had numerous opportunities to experiment with different header designs to determine what felt most intuitive and effective.
-Throughout this phase, I worked closely with product and engineering teams to ensure alignment and avoid proposing solutions that weren’t feasible to build.
-I began by focusing on key actions: category selection, sub-filter selection, list view, filtering, and searching.
-My goal was to find a way for all these elements to coexist seamlessly and establish the right emphasis for each.
-Considering product and engineering constraints—such as the search function not being ready for launch—I designed the interface to perform well with or without that feature.
-After reviewing character counts and usability, the single-category view emerged as the clear favorite.
-We also decided to enhance the experience by allowing guests to access all available sub-filters for every category without relying on the advanced filter, improving upon the familiar system guests use today.
-I really enjoyed this iterative process, and my background in graphic design proved invaluable.
-It allowed me to explore numerous design variations—like the point-of-interest cards shown here—ultimately crafting the best possible experience for our guests.
+I had multiple opportunities to experiment with various header designs to identify the most intuitive and effective approach.
+Throughout this phase, I collaborated closely with product and engineering teams to ensure alignment and avoid suggesting solutions that were not technically feasible.
+I concentrated on key actions such as category selection, sub-filter selection, list view navigation, filtering, and searching, with the goal of integrating all these elements seamlessly while establishing the right emphasis for each.
+Taking into account product and engineering constraints such as the search function not being ready for launch, I designed the interface to perform smoothly whether or not that feature was available.
+After assessing character counts and usability, the single category view clearly stood out as the preferred option.
+Additionally, we improved the experience by enabling guests to access all available sub-filters for every category without relying on an advanced filter menu, enhancing the system guests were already familiar with.
+I really enjoyed this iterative process, and my graphic design background was invaluable.
+It allowed me to explore numerous design variations such as the point-of-interest cards shown here, ultimately crafting the best possible experience for our guests.

-By introducing tabbed navigation into the mobile app, we freed up valuable header space to highlight our biggest improvement: the category selector.
-This allows guests to instantly choose any category they’re interested in—whether rides, shops, first aid, animal service rest areas, and more—eliminating the need to navigate through multiple screens to find what they’re looking for.
-Key details like point-of-interest labels and attraction wait times are now displayed directly on the map, providing essential information at a glance.
-Each category features a sub-filter bar for quick, convenient filtering.
-Additionally, we introduced a unique search experience and added a park toggle at the bottom of the screen, enabling guests to seamlessly switch between park maps without leaving the map interface.
+By adding tabbed navigation to the mobile app, we freed up valuable header space to showcase our biggest improvement: the category selector.
+This feature lets guests instantly choose any category they want—whether rides, shops, first aid, animal service rest areas, or more—removing the need to navigate through multiple screens to find what they need.
+Important details like point-of-interest labels and attraction wait times now appear directly on the map, giving guests essential information at a glance.
+Each category includes a sub-filter bar for quick and convenient filtering.
+We also introduced a unique search experience and added a park toggle at the bottom of the screen, allowing guests to switch seamlessly between park maps without leaving the map interface.

-During multiple user testing sessions, we asked guests whether they preferred selecting from recommended search results or conducting open-ended searches to explore freely.
-Guests expressed a strong preference for having both options, so we designed the experience to include them.
-In the new flow, guests are presented with recommended search options upon entering the search feature, while also having the ability to enter any search term and explore results across the entire resort.
+During several user testing sessions, we asked guests if they preferred choosing from recommended search results or conducting open-ended searches to explore freely.
+Guests clearly wanted both options, so we designed the experience to include them.
+In the new flow, guests see recommended search choices as soon as they enter the search feature, while also having the freedom to type any search term and explore results across the entire resort.

-The previous filter experience was overloaded and confusing, with too many pages and controls that didn’t always make sense—like sorting options in a map view.
-This complexity made for a frustrating user experience.
-In the new design, I simplified and streamlined the process to reduce visual clutter.
-Since the updated map displays only one category at a time, we cut the amount of filter information by 75% (compared to the previous version, which filtered across rides, shows, shopping, and dining simultaneously).
-Controls were reduced to just two types: easy-to-use toggles for quick activation and sliders where appropriate.
-To improve clarity, I added more context in the page title to clearly indicate the category being filtered.
-Additionally, a sticky "apply filters" button at the bottom of the screen provides an easily accessible touch target, helping guests move smoothly through the flow.
+The previous filter experience was cluttered and confusing, with too many pages and controls that weren’t always relevant or appropriate.
+This complexity led to user frustration.
+In the new design, I simplified and streamlined the process to reduce visual noise.
+Since the updated map shows only one category at a time, we cut filter options by 75% compared to the previous version, which filtered rides, shows, shopping, and dining all at once.
+Controls were limited to two types: simple toggles for quick activation and sliders where needed.
+To improve clarity, I added more context to the page title to clearly indicate the category being filtered.
+A sticky "apply filters" button at the bottom of the screen offers an easy-to-reach touch target, helping guests move smoothly through the flow.

-After several weeks of iteration and peer reviews with the broader UX design team, the final designs were completed.
-As the design phase neared completion, I continued user testing the prototype on UserZoom.com.
-In these sessions, every participant scored 90% or higher on key tasks such as locating or searching for an attraction, finding the list view, filtering the map, changing categories, and switching parks.
-With testing complete and the designs finalized, it was time to document the work, hand it off to the engineering team, and watch the map come to life!
+After several weeks of iteration and peer reviews with the wider UX design team, the final designs were completed.
+As the design phase wrapped up, I continued user testing the prototype on UserZoom.
+Every participant scored 90 percent or higher on key tasks like locating or searching for an attraction, finding the list view, filtering the map, changing categories, and switching parks.
+With testing complete and designs finalized, it was time to document the work, hand it off to engineering, and watch the map come to life!

-The original delivery approach for this project was primarily waterfall, with engineering input incorporated throughout.
-However, given the scope and complexity of the work, this quickly became overwhelming for everyone involved.
-Together with the product owner and engineering team, we pivoted to a phased rollout strategy, prioritizing certain features and functionalities to be shipped first.
-This shift allowed me to dive deeper into design variations and refine the finer details, while enabling the engineering team to develop more efficiently and deliver higher-quality results.
+The original delivery approach for this project followed a primarily waterfall model, with engineering input integrated throughout.
+However, due to the project’s scope and complexity, this quickly became overwhelming.
+Collaborating closely with the product owner and engineering team, we shifted to a phased rollout strategy that prioritized key features and functionalities for early release.
+This change allowed me to explore design variations more thoroughly and fine-tune the details, while enabling the engineering team to work more efficiently and deliver higher-quality results.